Unovamata/Neopets-Shop-And-Attic-Autobuyer-Cracked/README.md

 ![alt text](https://raw.githubusercontent.com/Unovamata/Neopets-Shop-And-Attic-Autobuyer-Cracked/main/Autobuyer/icons/logo.png)

 # [Neopets Shop & Attic Highlighter & Autobuyer Crack](https://chrome.google.com/webstore/detail/neopets-shop-attic-highli/gcoedojijoejlngkneocccmnjkbbbfmd "Neopets Shop & Attic Highlighter & Autobuyer")
 > Code optimized and adapted by: [Unovamata](https://github.com/Unovamata "Unovamata").
-Original developer: autobuyerneopers.
+Original developer: autobuyerneopets.

 I have been using this Auto-Buyer tool since its release.
 It supports lists and specific shops to snipe and outperforms the Neocodex Auto-buyer.
 I removed the pay-wall needed, making it available to all.
 I will continue to optimize the speed and buy-times offered by the extension.